-As the voice of our Nation's warriors in Washington, DC, the WWP's Government Relations team fights to address the issues that matter most to veterans.
+As the voice of our Nation's wounded veterans, WWP's Washington, DC based Government and Community Relations team fights to address the issues that matter most to veterans.
 Using feedback and insights from warriors, the Government Relations team advocates for policies and initiatives that make a difference - improving the lives of millions of veterans, their family members, and caregivers.
 On the front lines of military and veteran issues, WWP advocates for solutions in areas such as veterans' mental health, access to community care, women veteran's care, research for brain injuries, toxic exposures, transition assistance benefits and more.